SenzoEarl/blognificent/README.md

 4. Access the application at http://localhost:8000/

+## SSL Configuration

+This project includes SSL support for secure HTTPS connections:

+1. **SSL Certificates**:
+    - For development, self-signed certificates can be generated using the provided script:
+      ```bash
+      # Navigate to the ssl directory
+      cd ssl

+      # Make the script executable (Linux/macOS)
+      chmod +x generate-certs.sh

+      # Run the script
+      ./generate-certs.sh
+      ```
+    - For Windows users, you can run the OpenSSL commands manually or use a tool like Git Bash.

+2. **Production Certificates**:
+    - For production, use Let's Encrypt to obtain free, trusted certificates:
+      ```bash
+      # Install certbot
+      apt-get update
+      apt-get install certbot

+      # Obtain certificates (replace example.com with your domain)
+      certbot certonly --standalone -d example.com -d www.example.com

+      # Copy certificates to the ssl directory
+      cp /etc/letsencrypt/live/example.com/fullchain.pem ssl/certs/blognificent.crt
+      cp /etc/letsencrypt/live/example.com/privkey.pem ssl/private/blognificent.key
+      ```

+3. **Running with SSL**:
+    - The Docker Compose configuration includes an Nginx container that handles SSL termination:
+      ```bash
+      # Build and run with SSL
+      docker-compose up -d --build
+      ```
+    - Access the application securely at https://localhost/

+4. **SSL Settings**:
+    - The Django application is configured with secure settings in settings.py:
+        - SECURE_SSL_REDIRECT: Redirects HTTP to HTTPS
+        - SESSION_COOKIE_SECURE: Ensures cookies are only sent over HTTPS
+        - CSRF_COOKIE_SECURE: Protects against CSRF attacks
+        - SECURE_HSTS_SECONDS: Implements HTTP Strict Transport Security

 ## Docker Workflow with GitHub Actions

 This project includes a GitHub Actions workflow for automating Docker image building and deployment:

 1. **Automatic Builds**: Docker images are automatically built when:
     - Code is pushed to the main/master branch
     - A new tag with 'v*' pattern is created (e.g., v1.0.0)
     - A pull request is opened against main/master branch

 2. **Container Registry**: Images are pushed to GitHub Container Registry (ghcr.io) and tagged with:
     - Branch name for branch pushes
     - PR number for pull requests
     - Semantic version for tag pushes (v1.0.0, v1.0, etc.)
     - Commit SHA

 3. **Automated Testing**: After building the image, tests are automatically run to ensure everything works correctly.